-The 'Mr. Robot' Series Ending Revealed The Truth About All Of Elliot's Personalities
+'Mr. Robot' Finally Revealed The Truth Behind ALL Of Elliot's Personalities

 Spoilers ahead for the Mr. Robot series finale.
 Mr. Robot may have started with "Hello, friend," but the series finale ended with another greeting: Darlene uttering, "Hello, Elliot."
 With the reveal that the Elliot viewers have been following for the past four seasons hasn't been the real Elliot at all, the Mr. Robot series ending recontextualizes the entire show.
 Rami Malek's character has been an unreliable narrator from the beginning, but the final twist of Mr. Robot proves just how untrustworthy Elliot — well, the "mastermind" identity of Elliot — has been to the audience and to himself.